Exploratory Testing takes software testing skill. It also requires the tester be courageous. Let me explain.

 When you start to take responsibility for your testing it’s not done in isolation.
 Testing requires interaction with many different people such as developers, project managers, scrum masters, product owners, customer support and business people.
 We share information that’s not always good news.
-Its in the form of bugs found and the possible impact of this information on business.
-The resulting consequences of the information we share often leads to delays in releasing, changes in work load, context switching and revising strategies.
+It’s in the form of bugs found and the possible impact of this information on the business.
+The resulting consequences of the information we share often leads to delays in releasing, changes in workload, context switching and revising strategies.

-In scripted testing, testers have artifacts which they measure and count giving an illusion of of certainty but really this is smoke and mirror reporting and generally offers little genuine information.
+In scripted testing, testers have artefacts which they measure and count giving an illusion of certainty but really this is smoke and mirror reporting and generally offers little genuine information.
 “We have reached 78% test coverage, with a DDR of 85%”

 Speak to someone you trust about your concern.
-Vocalisng a fear helps to make it tangible and sometimes gives strength when you discover its a shared concern.
+Vocalising a fear helps to make it tangible and sometimes gives strength when you discover its a shared concern.

 Be coached or mentored on how to speak about testing with confidence

 Take small steps.
 Speak to people sympathetic to your cause, sound out ideas.
 See if other people can help.